peiyaow/peiyaow.github.io/index.md

 Most of my work are driven from applications in the real world.
 I currently work as a research assistant in the [IDEA Group](https://www.med.unc.edu/bric/ideagroup) at [UNC School of Medicine](http://www.med.unc.edu/).
 Basically, I focus on statistical modeling of heterogeneous data driven from the study of Alzheimer's Disease.
 On the methodology side, my research interests include nonparametric statistics and high dimensional data analysis.

 I am currently the organizer of Professor Liu's group meeting website.
-In the group meeting, we present our research progress or interesting recent papers.
+In the group meeting, the group members present on their research progress or interesting recent papers.
 Please take a look at the [list of presentations]({{ site.url }}/group_meeting/2019Spring) in the current semester if you are interested.

 In my spare time, I enjoy working out and traveling.
 I also have a passion on playing the ukulele.